leonstel/leonstel.github.io/first.md

     }
 }
 ```

+**Recap**: MyApp changes this.data -> the &lt;custom-tree&gt; is bound to this.data and gets notified -> the updated() function of
+&lt;custom-tree&gt; is being called -> you could react on this change

+Everytime -> britney spears youtube.

 Each leaf represents a category ... yeah I know it's unoriginal and boring (probably the oxygen deprivation talking).
 But it is able to illustrate
 my point very effictively so suck it up ;)